Helping You Move Forward After A Traumatic Or Catastrophic Brain Injury

 Unfortunately, many types of accidents can cause traumatic brain injuries.
 TBIs range from severe to mild, but a “mild” classification does not mean that the injury is not serious, or a person is unable to claim compensation for it.
 Traumatic brain injuries include:

-- Closed head injuries.
-When an object strikes the head but it does not break the skull or penetrate the brain.
+- Closed head injuries: These occur when an object strikes the head but does not break the skull or penetrate the brain.
 Although these injuries may not have the serious external bleeding that accompanies open head injuries, they can still be deadly.
 Internal bleeding is a huge risk, and closed head trauma can also cause other injuries, such as contusions.

 - Anoxic brain injury.
 An anoxic brain injury means that the brain has been deprived of oxygen for an extended period of time.
 If brain cells don’t get the oxygen they desperately need, they will begin to die after four minutes.
 Car accidents can result in an anoxic brain injury, as can near-drowning, as can birth injuries when the infant is not delivered quickly enough or when the umbilical cord becomes knotted.